 Like the multivariate approach, the univariate approach to repeated measures analysis throws out a case if any of the observations are missing.
-(Did somebody say "mean substitution?"
+Did somebody say "mean substitution?"
 Oh no!)

-The univariate approach has real trouble with unequally spaced observations, and with very natural and high quality data sets where (probably) different numbers of observations are collected for each individual.
+It has real trouble with unequally spaced observations, and with very natural and high quality data sets where (probably) different numbers of observations are collected for each individual.